The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 📍Where to see it?
 Van Gogh Museum – Amsterdam

-☕ The Cafe Terrace at Night (1888)
+The Café Terrace at Night (1888)

-Painted in Arles, this painting is one of the first to include a starry sky, a theme he would later develop.
-With its warm colors, yellow and blue lights, it creates a magical summer night atmosphere.
-He does not need black to paint the night.
+Painted in Arles, this painting is one of the first to incorporate a starry sky, a theme he would later develop.
+With its warm colors, yellow and blue lights, it creates a magical atmosphere of a summer night.
+He does not need black to paint the night.Evening Café Terrace - Van Gogh - High-quality reproductions of paintings and artworks

 📍Where to see it?
 Kröller-Müller Museum – Otterlo (Netherlands)